rabbitmq/rabbitmq-website/site/quorum-queues.md

 * the routed queues do not confirm receipt of the message

-The dead letter processes will retry periodically if either of the scenarios above occur which means there is a possibility of duplicates appearing at the dlx target.
+The dead letter processes will retry periodically if either of the scenarios above occur which means there is a possibility of duplicates appearing at the dlx target.

 `at-least-once` is the default dead-letter strategy for quorum queues as of RabbitMQ 3.10 but `at-most-once` is still